-Marketable securities for the periods ended December 31, 2008 and 2007, consist of government notes and bonds.
-The Company accounts for its marketable securities under the provisions of Statement of Financial Accounting Standards ("SFAS") No. 115, "Accounting for Certain Investments in Debt and Equity Securities".
-Pursuant to the provisions of SFAS No. 115, the Company has classified its marketable securities as available-for-sale.
+Marketable securities for the periods ended December 31, 2009 and 2008, consist of government notes and bonds.
+The Company accounts for its marketable securities as available-for-sale.
 Available-for-sale securities have been recorded at fair value and related unrealized gains and losses have been excluded from earnings and are reported as a separate component of accumulated other comprehensive income (loss) until realized.